es devlin on drawing 50 people displaced from their homelands for her installation in london

 portrait Installation inside St Mary Le Strand church in london

-During our conversation with Es Devlin, the English artist tells us that she wants Congregation to be a performance, a show.
+During our conversation, the English artist tells us that she wants Congregation to be a performance, a show.
 Visitors who book tickets (more here) see a projected film sequence that has been created with the filmmaker Ruth Hogben and choreographer Botis Seva.
 The empty boxes of the fifty portraits first have dancer Joshua Shanny-Wynter performing in them, all the while viewers listen to the voices of the displaced people, flooding into the St Mary Le Strand church as part of the sound sequence composed by Polyphonia.
 There’s a sound installation that features poetry by the Kinshasa-born poet JJ Bola, who is also featured in the portraits, as well as extracts from Recomposed by Max Richter: Vivaldi’s Four Seasons.

 es devlin installation london